CorporateFounder/unitedStates_final/charterEng/HOW_LAWS_ARE_CHOSEN.md

 ### CHARTER AMENDMENTS
 To amend the charter, the law package must be named AMENDMENT_TO_THE_CHARTER.
 For an amendment to be valid
-1. It is necessary that 20% or more of the votes received from the Council of Shareholders by the counting system [ONE_VOTE](../charterEng/ONE_VOTE.md).
+1. It is necessary that 20% or more of the votes received from the Council of Shareholders by the counting system [ONE_VOTE](../charter/ONE_VOTE.md).
-2. Need to get 20% or more votes from the Board of Directors by the [ONE_VOTE](../charterEng/ONE_VOTE.md) counting system .
+2. Need to get 20% or more votes from the Board of Directors by the [ONE_VOTE] counting system (../charter/ONE_VOTE.md).
 3. Need to get 5 or more votes from the Legislative Branch of the Corporate Chief Justices.
-4. Need to get 10% or more of votes from factions by counting system [VOTE_FRACTION](../charterEng/VOTE_FRACTION.md).
+4. Need to get 10% or more of votes from factions by counting system [VOTE_FRACTION](../charter/VOTE_FRACTION.md).

 ![Charter amendments](../screenshots/amendment-chapter.png)
 ````